zstanecic/weather_plus/readme.md

 	* It gives you the amount in millimeters of precipitation.
 * Removed old checkbox "Indicates the wait with a beep while you search for the latest bulletin";
 	* Left active by default.
-* Added to the Astronomic informations;
+* Added to the Astronomic information;
 	* Time of moonrise and moonset.
 * Added new button "Rename";
 	* To rename cities more conveniently.